replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 Once you've enabled the options, click "Save changes" and scroll back to the top of the page.
-You may have noticed a button that said "Helm Install Instructions" ealier.
-It's now change to a menu for "Install instructions".
+You may have noticed a button that said "Helm Install Instructions" earlier.
+It's now changed to a menu for "Install instructions".
 Select "Embedded Cluster" to see the instructions to download and install.

 ![Embedded Cluster Install Instructions](../assets/embedded-cluster-install-instructions.png)